Looking forward to making the most of this beautiful city? There's so much to see and do in Edinburgh as well as starting your student journey.

 Arthur’s Seat, rooted in Holyrood Park, is a famous landmark of Edinburgh and a favourite spot for locals to stretch their legs, watch firework displays and take photos worthy of the pickiest Instagram feed.

-The extinct volcano offers a relatively easy climb of just over 250 meters.
-Half-an-hour’s hike will reward you with breath-taking views of Edinburgh and beyond.
+The extinct volcano offers a relatively easy climb of just over 250 meters and half-an-hour’s hike will reward you with breath-taking views of Edinburgh and beyond.
 If that seems a little too ambitious, the city centre Calton Hill is a smaller outlook point, scattered with architectural oddities.

 Believe it or not, Edinburgh has been known to get warm and (dare we say) hot on occasion.
 With the weather on side, there are a few perfect picnic spots that you might struggle to believe are part of the capital.